These plant feeders can cause a big problem for gardeners. Leafhopper adults are small, wedge-shaped insects that can damage your plants.

 A bad leafhopper infestation may require drastic action.
 Some rather ruthless removal of infected plants may save the rest of the crop.

 To avoid this spreading to other plants, carefully remove the infected plants.
 Next, dispose of them away from your garden.
-This will remove the insects, larvae, and any fungal spores.

-Additionally, remove any pots that the plants have been growing in.
+Additionally, remove any pots (containers) that the plants have been growing in.
 Wash and disinfect them before using them again.

 6. Sticky Traps

 This is a simple way of attracting and killing leafhoppers and a host of other garden pests.
 You can buy these traps online or at local garden centers.

-Alternatively, make a DIY leafhopper trap.
-Get pieces of cardboard and coat them with a sticky substance like non-drying glue or molasses.
+You can also make a DIY leafhopper trap.
+Just get pieces of cardboard and coat them with a sticky substance like non-drying glue or molasses.

 Different colors seem to attract different pests, but yellow is generally the best.
 Hang the sticky traps near your plants and around the house.